 - Visa grant notification (an Australian driver’s license is not an acceptable document)

 b) Unit Outlines of your previous completed units at your home university.

 If you are applying for a Macquarie University unit that has pre-requisites, you will need to provide unit outlines from relevant units you have completed at your home university.
 This is to demonstrate that you have met the prerequisites for the Macquarie units of study in which you intend to enrol.

-For example: If you wish to take a second year French unit at Macquarie University, you will need to demonstrate you have completed the equivalent of first year French at your home institution.
+For example: If you wish to take a second year French unit at Macquarie University, you will need to demonstrate you have completed the equivalent of first year French at your home university.
 Please see the Macquarie University Handbook for specific information about each unit.

 c) Proof of name change: